Jokic, Nuggets keep Lakers winless with 110-99 victory - WHIZ News

-The Lakers dropped to 0-4 under new coach Darvin Ham.
-They remain in the company of Orlando and Sacramento as the only teams yet to win this season.
+The Lakers remain in the company of Orlando and Sacramento as the only teams yet to win this season.

+“We’re four games and it sucks to lose, but we have 78 games left,” new Lakers coach Darvin Ham said.
+“It’s plenty of time for us to right the ship.
+And it starts now.”

 Trailing by two moments into the second half, the Nuggets went on a 29-9 to grab control.
-Or so it looked.
-The Lakers worked their way back and cut it to single digits in the fourth.
-But Murray hit a 3-pointer — his only one in seven attempts — for some breathing room.
+The Lakers worked their way back and cut it to single digits in the fourth, but Murray hit a 3-pointer — his only one in seven attempts — for some breathing room.

 Anthony Davis, dealing with lower back tightness, had 22 points and 14 rebounds for Los Angeles.
 LeBron James had 19 points to run his double-digit streak to 1,100 games.
 Russell Westbrook was held out to rest a sore left hamstring.